cboulanger/bibliograph-docker/README.md

 - manager/manager
 - admin/admin

+Please change the password of the admin account immediately by clicking on the "Administrator" button on the top left side and delete the "user" and "manager" accounts if you dont need them (via the [Access Control Tool](https://sites.google.com/a/bibliograph.org/docs-v2-en/administration/access-control)).

 Issues:
 -------
 - https-access on port 443 doesn't work yet.

 If you can improve the docker setup, fork the code and share an improved version.
-A safe and stable production setup with data persistence and backup is sorely needed.
+In particular, SSL support is needed:  through a user-supplied certificate with a fallback to a self-signed, automatically generated certificate.